-Through its extramural organizational units, the NICHD offers support for a variety of training and career development opportunities at other institutions.
+NICHD offers support for a variety of training and career development opportunities at other institutions.
 Find information on fellowships, career development awards, institutional awards, and education awards below.
 The Institute conducted an in-depth review of its training programs and mechanisms in 2016; read the full review (PDF - 1.8 MB).

-The NICHD uses various mechanisms to provide funding support for training and career development activities at universities and other institutions.
+NICHD uses several mechanisms to fund training and career development activities at universities and other institutions.

 - Individual Predoctoral Fellowships to Provide Diversity (F31)